-In certain circumstances, such as during periods of market volatility, severe weather and emergencies, shareholders may experience difficulties placing exchange or redemption orders by telephone.
-In that case, shareholders should consider using the Fund's other exchange and redemption procedures described under "Exchanging Shares" and "Redeeming Shares."
+In certain circumstances, such as during periods of market volatility, severe weather and emergencies, shareholders may experience difficulties placing redemption orders by telephone.
+In that case, shareholders should consider using the Fund's other redemption procedures described under "Redeeming Shares."

-The Transfer Agent or the Fund will employ reasonable procedures to confirm that any telephone exchange or redemption request is genuine, which may include recording calls, asking the caller to provide certain personal identification information, sending you a written confirmation or requiring other confirmation procedures from time to time.
+The Transfer Agent or the Fund will employ reasonable procedures to confirm that any telephone redemption request is genuine, which may include recording calls, asking the caller to provide certain personal identification information, sending you a written confirmation or requiring other confirmation procedures from time to time.
 If these procedures are followed, neither the Fund nor its agents will bear any liability for these transactions.